AustralianBioCommons/how-to-guides/genome_assembly/assembly_qc.md

 contributors: [Kate Farquharson, Johan Gustafsson, Gareth Price, Simon Tang]
 ---

+{% include callout.html type="warning" content="this guide is still in development." %}

 ## Introduction

 Once a genome has been assembled, it is important to assess the quality of the assembly, and in the first instance, this quality control (QC) can be achieved using the workflow described here.